BlueGranite/Microsoft-R-Resources/sql-server-r-services/Tutorial.md

 #SQL Server R Services Tutorial

+This tutorial walks through some basic development and deployment scenarios for R Services in SQL Server 2016.
+You will use sample order data and take R code that can be run standalone in RStudio or another R IDE, adapt it for use in SQL Server, and then consume it both in SQL Management Studio as well as from Reporting Services.

+###Objectives
+- Learn about some of the Microsoft R "RevoScaleR" functions
+- Adapt R code for a logistic regression model for use in SQL Server
+- Embed R code in SQL Server stored procedures
+- Make predictions on new data using a trained R model stored in SQL Server
+- View a plot in Reporting Services using R output from SQL Server

 ###Prerequisites
 - Download and install the free [Microsoft R Client](https://msdn.microsoft.com/en-us/microsoft-r/notes/r-client-notes) on your local workstation.
 R Client includes the ScaleR (rx[...]) functions in the RevoScaleR package.